-1. Import your photos into our Collage Maker
+1. Import your images into the collage maker

-Hover over the Collage button at the very top of the home page.
-A dark grey navigation menu appears below it.
-Click one of the photo storage options (your computer’s hard drive, or your Dropbox, Facebook, or Flickr account) to get your photos.
-Alternatively, you can explore Collage with our sample photos, to the right, by clicking one of them.
+Hover over the Collage button at the very top of the homepage.
+A dark grey bar with image storage options (Computer, My Hub, Facebook, or one of the options under More) appears below it.
+Click one to get your images.
+Alternatively, you can explore Collage with our sample images by clicking Samples.

-You can also import photos by clicking Open photos once you’ve launched Collage.
+You can also import images by clicking Open new once you’ve launched Collage.

-Tip: You can select several photos at once (using Command-click on Mac or Control-click on Windows) and the whole group will drop into Collage’s image tray instantly.
+Tip: You can select several images at once (using Command-click on Mac or Control-click on Windows) and the whole group will drop into Collage’s image tray instantly.

 The bottom toolbar shows the overall dimensions of the collage.
-If you’ve chosen the Facebook Cover layout, you shouldn’t change the dimensions because they’re exactly right, but you can easily do so by hovering and dragging your mouse over an outer border of your collage.
+If you’ve chosen a specific layout such as the FB Cover, you’ll want to leave the dimensions as is.
+You can easily change dimensions by hovering and dragging your mouse over an outer border of your collage.
 When you see two thin blue lines appear, move the double arrow to stretch or shrink it.
 You can also do so by typing new numbers in the dimensions toolbar.
-If you need to unlock the proportions, click the padlock icon so it appears grey, not blue.
+If you need to unlock the proportions, click the padlock icon.

-You can remove photos from the collage at any point but you can only remove them from the image tray if they’re not being used in the collage.
-Remove by hovering on the photo until you see an “x” in the corner, and click it.
+You can remove images from the collage at any point, but you can only remove them from the image tray if they’re not being used in the collage.
+Remove by hovering over the images until you see an “X” in the corner and click it.

-Hover your cursor over an image in a collage cell, and notice the Edit button in the corner.
-Click it, and an editing palette appears, with a white outline around the image you’ve selected.
+Hover over an image in a collage cell and you’ll see a circle with a pencil in the middle.
+Click it and the Edit Image palette appears, as well as a white outline around the image you’ve selected.
 The Basic tab of that palette lets you resize, rotate, flip, and adjust the exposure of the image.
 Move the Size slider to zoom in, or use the Fill cell and Fit to cell buttons to snap it into place.
 If you’re zoomed in, click on the image and drag it around in the cell until you like its new cropping.